 How Will Medical Schools Use UCAT?
 Here's a Summary

-A common question asked by medicine hopefuls is how UCAT will be used to select applicants into medical school.
+A common question among prospective medical students is how UCAT scores are used to select applicants into medicine or dentistry.

-Most universities use a combination of three factors when selecting students into medicine or dentistry.
-These include:
+Most universities use a combination of three factors when selecting students into domestic, undergraduate medicine or dentistry courses:

 Each university is different, and some universities change their medical entry requirements at short notice.
 Further, they are often not transparent about the weightings of various subtests of UCAT, UCAT/ATAR weighting for interview selection, and UCAT/ATAR/Interview score weighting for final offers.